 14. Tabletop Tree Filled with Ornaments

 This tabletop Christmas Tree really doesn’t have anything specifically “Halloween” about it.
-Instead, it’s been generously decorated with a variety of Christmas Ornaments in Haloween Colors such as Orange, Gold and Black.
+Instead, it’s been generously decorated with a variety of Christmas Ornaments in Halloween Colors such as orange, gold and black.
 It’s both simple and elegant.
+The spooky accessories surrounding the tree convey the halloween spirit.

 15. Small and Full Halloween Tree